williamnourse/SNS-Toolbox/docs/networks.rst

 provided by SNS-Toolbox please see `sns_toolbox.networks <https://sns-toolbox.readthedocs.io/en/latest/autoapi/sns_toolbox/networks/index.html>`_.

-Other Functionality:
+Other Functionality
 ====================

-Copying a Network:
+Copying a Network
 ------------------

 Networks can be copied using their native method.
 ::
     net_copy = net.copy()

-Compiling a Network:
+Compiling a Network
 --------------------

 Networks can be compiled to a software backend for efficient simulation.
 For an overview of this process, please consult `Compiling and Simulating Networks <https://sns-toolbox.readthedocs.io/en/latest/compiling.html>`_.

-Getting Network Properties:
+Getting Network Properties
 ---------------------------

 :code:`Network` objects have a variety of internal methods which return network properties.
 These are the following: